horrorho/InflatableDonkey/README.md

+**Update**, 9 July 2016.

+It's been a looooooong 48 hours and I've added some code, I've tidied up some code and I've eaten some doughnuts.
+I also managed to break the protection class decryption in earlier builds which should now be functional again.

+I was rather hoping that someone would like to port this over to Python.
+If you are interested, don't let the code complexity put you off.
+I don't have an IT background, I don't work in IT and I'm not a programmer yet I've still been able to make progress and there's no reason why anyone else can't also.
+Please let me know and I'll be happy to assist as my free time allows.

+In the meantime I'll continue to simplify the codebase and eat more doughnuts.

 **Update**, 7 July 2016.

 Sorry for the lack of input, but I've been snowed under at work.
 I've pushed a new build that should hopefully work with iOS 9.3.